Rivers Casino Review

 The latest on Rivers online gambling

 Yes, Rivers pulled the plug on its online casino plans.
-However, since it does have a sports betting license, the casino can and likely will offer online sports betting early next year.
+However, since it does have a sports betting license, the casino can and likely will offer online sports betting in early 2019.
 Other than that though, the casino is letting sister property SugarHouse be the one in the iGaming market:

 More on Rivers Casino’s lack of online gambling

 Rivers Casino was one of nine casinos in Pennsylvania that applied for the licensing package offered by the Pennsylvania Gaming Control Board.
 However, in a stunning change of course, the Pittsburgh-area casino rescinded its application on Oct.
 4, 2018.

 The rescission may only be a temporary one.
 A spokesperson from the casino told PlayPennsylvania that it still intended to bring iGaming to western Pennsylvania.
 However, given its corporate parentage, that may not make as much sense.

 Rush Street Interactive owns Rivers Casino and SugarHouse Casino.
 The company already has an approved application for mobile gambling through its SugarHouse property.

 So, Rush Street doesn’t really need Rivers to have iGaming when the casino can just promote the SugarHouse site.
 Plus, rescinding the application is an easy way to save $10 million.